Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 They are so fun!

-You’ll know how to use them and how they function.
-That will, ultimately, make you a better shooter.
+Zeroing your irons will teach you how to use them and how they function.
+This will, ultimately, make you a better shooter.

-At this point, especially if you’re newer to shooting, you may be asking how do I zero my iron sights?
+At this point, especially if you’re newer to shooting, you may be asking, how do I zero my iron sights?

 How

 Lucky for you, we’re here to help.
-We’re going to dive into the basics of zeroing irons and help you get your sights set-up.
+We’re going to dive into the basics of zeroing irons and help you get your sights set up.

 By the end, you’ll be a zeroing pro!